tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > This message conveys the endpoint's certificate chain to the peer.

-> The certificate MUST be appropriate for the negotiated cipher suite's key exchange algorithm and any negotiated extensions.
+> The certificate MUST be appropriate for the negotiated cipher suite's authentication algorithm and any negotiated extensions.

 Structure of this message: